Nahal Me’arot Nature Reserve, prehistoric man and hikes

 There are several trails in Nahal Me’arot.
 By far the most interesting is the Geological Trail on the north bank of Wadi Me’arot that visits caves used by prehistoric man.
 Most people are aware that modern man (Homo sapiens) was proceeded by other human species and may even have seen pictures of them, but this may not have fully registered as a reality.
 Once you visit these caves you will be convinced as there is evidence here of over 500,000 years of hominis habitation.
 The Nahal Me’arot caves are a UNESCO World Heritage Site because of their cultural and historical significance.

-The caves on the banks of Wadi Me’arot would have been wonderful places for early human species to live.
-Below them was a river with fish, rich vegetation and animals they would have used for food.
+There are multiple layers of hominis habitation in these caves that span over 500,000 years.
+This is because the caves on the banks of Wadi Me’arot would have been wonderful places for early human species to live.
+Below them was a river with fish, rich vegetation and animals they could have used for food.
 The latter included fallow deer and gazelles.
-The bones of a hippopotamus and extinct species of camel and rhinoceros have also been found in the caves.
-Only a short distance was the sea with even more food for the taking.
+The bones of a hippopotamus and extinct species of camel and rhinoceros were found in the caves.
+Only a short distance for them was the sea with even more food for the taking.
 The water was much closer to the caves than it is today.
 It was then an ancient sea called the Thetis Sea, which once flooded large parts of the Eastern Mediterranean.
-It was also higher than it is today due to melting of polar ice caps.
+Its level was higher than it is today because of melting of polar ice caps.
 The cliffs were created from a reef formed about 100 million years ago.
-You can even see fossilized marine animals in the rocks, particularly a horn-like shell from a rudist.
+You can see fossilized marine animals in the rocks, particularly a horn-like shell from a rudist.

 Directions: Enter “Nahal Mearot” into Waze and click on “Nahal Mearot Nature Preserve”.